tweag/python-monorepo-example/2017-10-26-streaming-and-foldl.md

 the combination of which will give us a `Fold a (Summary v a)`, something that will consume a stream of `a`'s and output a summary.
-At this point, nothing is consumed, we have only composed folds together, and a `Fold` is oblivious of the exact nature of the input will fold.
+At this point, nothing is consumed, we have only composed folds together, and a `Fold` is oblivious of the exact nature of the input.
 Running it on any `Foldable` datatype for instance is just a matter of calling:

 ```haskell
 L.fold (summarizeBy id 3 3) [1..100]